 Table of Contents[Hide][Show]

-In Ancient Egypt, mustard was used as respiratory therapy and later, in the Middle Ages, asthma was treated with this pungent, sulphur containing seed.
-The English physician Herberden also advised the use of mustard seed for the treatment of asthma (Nourishing Traditions).
+The English physician Herberden also advised the use of mustard seed for the treatment of asthma (source: Nourishing Traditions).

-When the mustard seed is ground, compounds released from the sugar molecule have a strong odor and a subsequently irritating effect on any skin or mucous membranes that come in contact. Â This may explain its traditional use for respiratory ailments given its almost homeopathic effect on the sinuses and lungs.
+The process of grinding the mustard seed releases compounds from the sugar molecule that have a strong odor and a subsequently irritating effect on any skin or mucous membranes that come in contact.

 When used as a condiment, mustard is usually something people either very much enjoy or totally avoid.
 There doesn’t seem to be much middle ground when it comes to mustard!